 - UI widgets, which include the design of buttons and other similar elements

-Making these assets available and easy to use allows the team to ‘do the right thing,’ as part of their natural workflow.
-Simply, it’s less work to reuse proven assets than to come up with an original set for each case.
-Moreover, this approach supports decentralized control to the teams, while realizing that the common elements of the design system need to be centralized.
-After all, these decisions are infrequent and long-lasting and provide significant economies of scale, as prescribed in Principle #9 – Decentralize decision-making.
+Making these assets more accessible allows the team to ‘do the right thing,’ as part of their natural workflow without friction.
+Moreover, this approach supports decentralized control, while realizing that some elements of the design system need to be centralized.
+After all, these decisions are infrequent, long-lasting and provide significant economies of scale, as described in Principle #9, Decentralize decision-making.

 With a hypothesis and design in place, teams can proceed to implement the functionality in a Minimum Marketable Feature (MMF).
 The MMF should be the minimum functionality that the teams can build to learn whether the benefit hypothesis is valid or not.
 By doing this, ARTs apply SAFe Principle #4 – Build incrementally with fast, integrated learning cycles, to implement and evaluate the feature.